MuthiahAinun/Proyek_MSML_Indonesian-Fact-and-Hoax-Political-News/README.md

 **Alerting Example:**

-An alert rule is triggered if accuracy drops below 2%, and Grafana sends a notification to the configured email.
+An alert rule for `CPU_usage` is triggered if accuracy drops **above 2%**, and Grafana sends a notification to the configured email.

 ![Alert Rule Example](Monitoring/Bukti%20Alerting%20Grafana/Rules_CPU_usage.png)